Spearman Rank Correlation Screening for Ultrahigh-dimensional Censored Data: An Application

-{5.\arabic{equation}} In this section, we demonstrate our proposed screening procedures with censored response on the mantle cell lymphoma microarray dataset, available from http://llmpp.nih.gov/MCL/.
-The dataset contains the survival time of 92 patients and the gene expression measurements of 8810 genes for each patient.
-However, we only concern 6312 genes after deleting 2498 ones appearing to be missing.
-During the follow-up, 64 patients died of mantle cell lymphoma and the other 28 ones were censored, causing $36\%$ censoring ratio.
-Our goal of this study was to identify genes that have great influence on patients¡¯ survival risk.
-Under the given model size $\lceil 92/\log(92)\rceil=20$, we ranked the top ones among the 6312 genes through our proposed screening procedures (\ref{SRCSet2}) and another two existing methods developed by Song et al. (2014) and Wu $\&$ Yin (2015).
-Table 3 summarized the top 20 selected genes with unique Genbank Accession number for an IMAGE consortium cDNA clone.
-Observing the results, we found the ten genes commonly selected by the four screening methods.
-Their Genbank Accession numbers were $\char`\~$AA502929, *AA281390, *R89392, $\char`\~$AA490301, $\char`\~$H54244, *AI439675, $\char`\~$AA810180, *AA720659, *AA287022, *W60824.
-These genes could be strongly associated with patients' survival risk.
-In addition, 15 of the top 20 genes were commonly selected by our proposed screening methods (\ref{SRCSet2}) and Wu $\&$ Yin (2015).
-Both them focused on the imputation idea, unlike that of Song et al. (2014) with inverse probability-of-censoring weight, in proposing the screening utility.
+In this section, we applied our proposed screening procedure with a censored response to the mantle cell lymphoma microarray data, available from http://llmpp. nih.gov/MCL/.
+The data consist of the survival times of 92 patients and the gene-expression measurements of 8,810 genes for each patient.
+However, we only considered 6,312 genes for each patient after deleting 2,498 that appeared to be missing.
+During the follow-up, 64 patients died of mantle-cell lymphoma and the other 28 were censored, causing a censoring rate of $36\%$.
+Our goal is to identify genes with great influence on patient survival risk.
+Under a given model size $\lceil 92/\log(92)\rceil=20$, we ranked the most influential of the 6312 genes using the proposed screening procedure in Section 2 and two other methods developed by Song et al. \cite{song2014censored} and Wu and Yin \cite{wu2015conditional}.
+We summarized the top 20 selected genes in Table 5 and found 12 genes commonly selected by the three screening methods.
+Their unique identifications are 28990, 30157, 27095, 34771, 28346, 28872, 34790, 30334, 25234, 31420, 17326 and 17123.
+Wu and Yin \cite{wu2015conditional} have confirmed that these genes may be strongly associated with patients' survival risk.
+In addition, Gene 28990, i.e., cell division cycle 2, G1 to S and G2 to M, was ranked first by our proposed method and its importance has also been identified by Huang and Ma \cite{huang2010variable} and Wu and Yin \cite{wu2015conditional}.
+Among the top 20 genes, the numbers commonly selected by SRCS$_{{\rm cen}}$ and CQScen(0.5) are 14 with 16 being commonly selected by SRCS$_{{\rm cen}}$ and RCS$_{{\rm cen}}$, and 12 by CQScen(0.5) and RCS$_{{\rm cen}}$.
+Therefore, our approach shows the highest total number of common genes with other two methods, i.e., 30.